seiyria/drakkar/_other/misc-facts.md

 * In addition to stripping, some lairs can eat.
 This is mostly creatures like dragons, FoodGuardian, and others.
 Getting eaten doesn't happen every time, but it can suck your XP and skills.

 * You can be randomly stripped by monsters, they may rarely search your corpse for gear.

+* Dying on a healer will restore your CON to the highest value it has ever been.